buffy1256/Real-time-sentiment-analysis/README.md

 streamlit run rtsa.py

 ```
-6.Step 5 file redirect you to your local host server.
+6.Step 5 will redirect you to your local host server.

 7.Output should look like this: